xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.tocsectdatamodel.md

 </td><td>

-Constructs a new instance of the `TocSectDataModel` class
+Constructs a new TocSectDataModel instance from XML data.

 </td></tr>